 Health professionals such as the British Heart Foundation and the National Health Service strongly suggest aiming for 10,000 steps a day at moderate intensity.
-The average person currently manages around 3,500 to 5,000 steps.
+Did you know?
+The average person currently manages around 3,500 to 5,000 steps a day.

 - help to reduce the risk of heart disease, diabetes, stroke, and some cancers

 - help you loose weight by burning up to 75 calories every 30 minutes

 - help you build up muscle mass and increase stamina

 - boost circulation and increases oxygen supply to wake you up and give you more energy

 - boost your mood by releasing feel-good endorphins and reducing stress and anxiety

 The easiest way to walk more is to make if part of your daily routine.
 Think about: